cd0800/2025-SE-CD-IntroToPython/docs/2. Conditionals/Exercises/problem1.md

     - It’s okay if your output or the user’s wraps onto multiple lines.

 ## Before You Begin
-From the root of your repository execute `cd lesson_1` So your current working directory is ...
+From the root of your repository execute `cd conditionals` So your current working directory is ...
 ```
-/lesson_1 $:
+/conditionals $:
 ```
 Next execute
 ```